marcbaetica/RESTful-Producer-Consumer/README.md

-RESTful Producer-Consumer Apps
+# RESTful Producer-Consumer Apps

-Our API that will:
+Our API will:

-Handle CRUD for an item (we’re going to use superheroes) Have a standard URL (http://example.com/api/superheroes and http://example.com/api/superheroes/:superhero_id) Use the proper HTTP verbs to make it RESTful (GET, POST, PUT, and DELETE) Return JSON data (since we are using node)
+- Handle CRUD for an item (we’re going to use superheroes)
+- Have a standard URL (http://example.com/api/superheroes and http://example.com/api/superheroes/:superhero_id)
+- Use the proper HTTP verbs to make it RESTful (GET, POST, PUT, and DELETE)
+- Return JSON data (since we are using node)
-Log all requests to the console
+- Log all requests to the console

+This API will in turn be consumed by a client GUI running AngularJS which will be provided or any other method the user wishes to entail (eg: POSTMAN, CURL, or their own browser application capable of consuming RESTful services)

-FOLDER STRUCTURE:
+# FOLDER STRUCTURE FOR:

 serverAPI:
+-
 - app/
 ----- models/
 ---------- superheroes.js  // our superheroes model